Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Conclusions

-{\it Acknowledgements:} The work of SD is financially supported by INSPIRE Fellowship from Department of Science and Technology, Govt. of India (Grant No.C/5576/IFD/2015-16).
+The work of SD is financially supported by INSPIRE Fellowship from Department of Science and Technology, Govt. of India (Grant No.C/5576/IFD/2015-16).
 SM acknowledges support from the Ministry of Science and technology, Taiwan (Grant No. MOST 110- 2124-M-002-012).
 ASM acknowledges support from the DST Project no. DST/ICPS/QuEST/2018/Q-79.
-The authors thank the anonymous referee for his/her useful comments that helped to improve this paper significantly.
+The authors thank the anonymous referees for their useful comments that helped to improve this paper significantly.